danielbom/uri/README.md

 * 2758 - Floating Number Input and Output
 * 2759 - Input and Output Character
 * 2760 - String Input and Output
+* 2761 - Input and Output of Various Types
   ...
 * 2764 - Date Input and Output
   ...